 1. AUrate New York

-I recently discovered this jewelry brand and am loving their dainty fine jewelry pieces.
+I am loving the dainty fine jewelry pieces at AUrate New York.
 I had been on a hunt for a “P” necklace that was real gold and dainty enough to layer.
-Originally I was trying to replace a nameplate “P” that was destroyed (it was $30) and instead opted for this diamond single letter.
 There are so many pretty necklaces, bracelets, and more in their shop.
 I kind of want them all!
 After owning a few pieces from AUrate, fine jewelry and non, I can tell you their quality is fantastic.
 Big fan of this brand and will buy again.

 2. Mejuri Zodiac Necklace